nowISeeIt/ANECDOTE_BOT/README.md

 # ANECDOTE_BOT
-This is a telegram bot that, through simple actions, gives users access to an easily expandable library of jokes.
+Description: This is a telegram bot that, through simple actions, gives users access to an easily expandable library of jokes.
 The bot is based on the PTB library

+SETUP
-TO RUN THE BOT JUST CHANGE .env_example TO .env AND INSERT YOUR TOKEN THERE enjoy ^)
+!!!
+TO RUN THE BOT JUST RENAME .env_example file TO .env AND INSERT YOUR TOKEN THERE

+!
+In the code i usually don't use the anecdote name, but use it's alias - anc enjoy ^)